frdmn/docker-mailbox/README.md

   `sudo su`
 6. Change into the project directory:
   `cd /vagrant`
+7. Copy the default settings, rename and adjust it:
+  `cp settings-example.conf settings.conf && editor settings.conf`
-7. Build the Docker image using the `Makefile`:
+8. Build the Docker image using the `Makefile`:
   `make`
-8. Run the built image and set port mappings for IMAP, SMTP, HTTP and MySQL:
+9. Run the built image and set port mappings for IMAP, SMTP, HTTP and MySQL:
   `make run`

 ## Version